rapka/polemics-md-wiki/content/People/Anrea Miotti.md

  Andrea Miotti is the executive director of [Control AI](https://controlai.com/about-us), a company that claims there is a "10-25% chance (AI) will cause catastrophe for human civilisation".
 Control AI appears to have recently pivoted their PR from focusing on AGI x-risk to deepfakes, a much more pressing and visible issue.

-Before founding Control AI in Octover 2023, Miotti was the Head of Strategy and Governance for [Conjecture](../Cartography/Lesser%20Wrongia/Conjecture.md), where he still serves as an advisor.
+Before founding Control AI in October 2023, Miotti was the Head of Strategy and Governance for [Conjecture](../Cartography/Lesser%20Wrongia/Conjecture.md), where he still serves as an advisor.

 ### AGI doom truck publicity stunt